Two Lighthouses

 Can you climb a lighthouse in Kenosha?

-The First Lighthouse
+History: The First Lighthouse

 Back in 1837, Kenosha was known as Southport — because the area was the southern most port in the Wisconsin territory on Lake Michigan.
 In that year, 61 steamboats and 80 schooners called on the village.
 A lighthouse was needed in order for these ships to find the village at night.
 The first lighthouse was an oak stump cut ten feet off the ground with a wooden platform, lined with rock, built on top.
 On this, a fire was lit each night during the shipping season.

-Two Lighthouses Today
+Today: Two Lighthouses Stand Tall

 The Southport Lighthouse, built in 1866, is the third government lighthouse built on Simmons Island, formerly Washington Island.
 It was the first navigational light a mariner would see upon entering Wisconsin from Chicago.
 It was operational until 1906.